Eisuke Ogura: Career

 Starting with The King of Fighters XIII, Ogura changed his style of illustrating characters by using darker colors than in previous games.
 Kyo Kusanagi is used as an example.

 Eisuke Ogura joined SNK in 1996 and worked for the Fatal Fury series.
 His first title was Real Bout Special where he met his senior Yasuyuki Oda.
 He did pixel art starting from the port Dominated Mind, helped on others titles from the series.
 Ogura was famous for working in the game Garou: Mark of the Wolves.
-Ogura tried to take advantage of Neo Geo's console limitations in order to create appealing 2D animations.
+He tried to take advantage of Neo Geo's console limitations in order to create appealing 2D animations.
 Ogura also served as character designer for Ogre Battle Gaiden: Prince of Zenobia.
 However, by that time SNK fell into bankruptcy which depressed Ogura as most of his partners moved to other companies.
 Ogura became the main designer for most of The King of Fighters games starting with XII although he did multiple animations for The King of Fighters 2001.